THE H-1B WAGE GAP

 THE BOTTOM LINE

 The H-1B program is not filling a talent gap – it is providing a captive, underpaid workforce that depresses wages for American workers in high-skill occupations.
 The program transfers wealth from American workers to employers: firms pocket the savings while comparable Americans earn less or are displaced entirely.
-Software developers alone face a 30% wage disadvantage when competing against H-1B hires.
-Employers would pay $200,000+ per visa and still hire – proving the program is driven by cost savings, not genuine need.
+This finding has been revised, stress-tested, and confirmed: employers would pay well over $100,000 per visa and still hire – proving the program is driven by cost savings, not genuine need.

 You can read the study here.